tina-friedrich/arc-user-guide/docs/source/arc-nx-client.rst

   :width: 800
   :alt: Client Install Stage 3

-...then click the ``Create new virtual desktop`` button to complete the process.
+...then double click the ``Create new virtual desktop`` button to complete the process.

 .. image:: images/arc-client4.png
   :width: 800